alandixon/TimeMachine/README.md

 ## Portability

-The code is .Net Core 3.1, apart from the time setting which is an admin level interop call on kernel32.dll, so is only compatible with Windows.
+The code is .Net 9.0 apart from the actual time setting which is an admin level interop call on kernel32.dll, so is only compatible with Windows.

 ## Permissions